oasis-tcs/tosca-specs/2_0/events.md

 # Unified Event Handling

-One of the main differentiating features of TOSCA is that it supports declarative service lifecycle management based on graph-based service models.
-Declarative automation is supported by *declarative workflows* that are created automatically by the orchestrator based on dependencies encoded in the service topology graph combined with the semantics of the standard interface types defined in the Simple Profile.
-In addition, TOSCA supports *imperative workflows* for defining lifecycle management actions as well.
+One of TOSCA's differentiating features is its support for declarative service lifecycle management based on graph-based service models.
+Declarative automation is supported through *declarative workflows* that are created automatically by the orchestrator based on dependencies encoded in the service topology graph combined with the semantics of the standard interface types defined in the Simple Profile.
+In addition, TOSCA also supports *imperative workflows* for defining lifecycle management actions.
 And finally, TOSCA supports *policy triggers* intended to support closed-loop automation.
-Each of these pieces of functionality uses different grammar elements that are someone overlapping.
+Each of these pieces of functionality uses different grammar elements that are somewhat overlapping.
 TOSCA v2.0 introduces a unified framework that harmonizes these various pieces of TOSCA functionality and broadens the scope of supported lifecycle management actions in the process.

 ## Motivation
 The lifecycle management framework introduced in TOSCA v2.0 is motivated by a number of obervations.